Manufacture of wooden houses - panels

 As with any material, there are weaknesses

-As there is no perfect material, there are also some disadvantages to using these panels.
+As there is no perfect material and when using these panels there are some disadvantages.
 One would be the thickness of the flooring.
-For the same strength the CLT floor will be thicker than concrete.
-In addition, the sound insulation is lower and needs to be improved with special materials.
+For the same strength CLT flooring will be thicker than concrete.
+In addition, sound insulation is lower and has to be improved with special materials.

 Limiting the uninterrupted length of the panel is another disadvantage.
-The maximum dimensions at which panels can now be obtained are 16 m long and 4-5 m wide.
-To make taller constructions requires the matching of these elements to be very well done.
-The existence since 2012 of a 7-storey building in Norway and a 10-storey building in London (since 2015) shows that this is a drawback that can be overcome.
-In addition, the worldwide momentum of this type of construction shows that the reluctance to use this innovative building material has been overcome even by the most sceptical of builders.
+The maximum dimensions at which panels can now be achieved are 16 m long and 4-5 m wide.
+To make taller constructions it is necessary to match these elements very well.
+The existence of a 7-storey building in Norway since 2012 and a 10-storey building in London (since 2015) shows that this is a drawback that can be overcome.
+What's more, the worldwide take-up of this type of construction shows that even the most skeptical of builders have overcome their misgivings about this innovative building material.

 clt